01Shift Your Focus

 You're going to convince people to like your page by playing a great show and garnering positive word of mouth.
 In other words, don't spend all of your time.
 Instead, devote time offline in order to engage with more people online.

 Don't just hold court on your Facebook page.
 When you post something, and your fans start commenting on it, talk back to them.
 You don't have to reply to every single person, but responding to some will encourage your fans to stay active on your page.

 03Mix Business and Pleasure

 Your Facebook page is for promoting your music, but if that's all you do on it, you won't get very far.
-Instead, mix some personal stories in with your announcements of music related stuff.
+Instead, mix some personal stories in with your music-related announcements and updates.

 04Don't Waste Time

 You're a musician, not a social media marketer.
-Don't waste hours on Facebook.
-Use it strategically to promote your work, but don't neglect other areas of the music business, such as practicing and recording.
+Social media platforms can be seductive but make sure you don't waste hours on Facebook.
+Use it strategically to promote your work and don't neglect other areas of your music career, such as practicing and recording.

 The Best Way to Promote Your Music on Facebook

 If you've decided to start promoting your music on Facebook, you are joining thousands of other artists.
 To stand out, you need to strike the right balance of engaging with your fans and saving time to actually make music.
-To win at promoting your music on Facebook, follow these Facebook music promotion best practices.
+To promote your music on Facebook so it has the most impact, follow these Facebook music promotion best practices.